Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 1. Every programme shall consist of papers worth not less than 480 points, as prescribed in the programme requirements above.

-2. The Head of the Department of Sociology, Gender and Social Work may approve variations from the normal sequence of papers.
+2. The Head of the Social and Community Work Programme may approve variations from the normal sequence of papers.

 3. Prerequisites, Corequisites and Restrictions